SEA CIRTL Fellows

 Q: Who can apply to become a SEA CIRTL Fellow?

-A: Any graduate student in the College of Engineering and Information Technology (COEIT) at UMBC can apply.
+A: Any current graduate student at UMBC can apply.

 Q: What kind of course can I develop as a SEA CIRTL Fellow?

-A: You can choose an Engineering and Technology topic of your choice, as long as it’s appropriate for middle and high school students.
+A: You can choose a topic of your choice as long as it’s appropriate for middle and high school students.

 Q: What support will I receive as a SEA CIRTL Fellow?